EBendinelli/bndy-site/src/data/blog/imperfect-choice.md

 title: The imperfect choice is the right one
 slug: the-imperfect-choice-is-the-right-one
 featured: false
-draft: true
+draft: false
 tags:
   - tech
   - openweb
 description: No choice is ever perfect, but when it comes to technology, embracing the imperfections is what drives progress (or why I use Mastodon)
 ---
 I'm someone who can struggle with choice.
-Not for everything, not all the time, but in some situation I'll go back and forth between different options, always obsessing over the downside of the option I've chosen and the benefits of the one I discarded.
+Not for everything, not all the time, but in some situations I'll go back and forth between different options, always obsessing over the downside of the option I've chosen and the benefits of the one I discarded.
 Heck, I had 3 domain names for this site at some point!

 Yet in the end, the choice rarely matters.
-What matter is how I end up dealing with the consequences of that choice, and what I chose to embrace.
+What matters is how I end up dealing with the consequences of that choice, and what I choose to embrace.
 What I decided is the most important aspect, and what imperfections I'm willing to accept.

-If you look at the tech landscape right now, you might find it a bit crap: the most popular services are all controlled by Big Tech companies - most of which are on trials for abusing their dominant position and rushing to support militarisation efforts; the exploitation of personal data and privacy seems to remain the main business model for big internet services; and everybody is obsessed with [a tech-we-shall-not-name](/posts/why-i-would-rather-push-against-ai) that happens to have horrendous level of energy consumption with a hallucination problem that might not have a fix.
+If you look at the tech landscape right now, you might find it a bit crap: the most popular services are all controlled by Big Tech companies, most of which are on trial for abusing their dominant position and rushing to support militarisation efforts; the exploitation of personal data and privacy seems to remain the main business model for big internet services; and everybody is obsessed with [a tech-we-shall-not-name](/posts/why-i-would-rather-push-against-ai) that happens to have horrendous levels of energy consumption with a hallucination problem that might not have a fix.
 Among other things.

-Yet, as users, consumers or technologists, we still have to make choices.
+Yet, as users, consumers, or technologists, we still have to make choices.
 How are you going to share that document?
 What tool are you going to use to create that slideshow?
 What social media platform are you going to use for lurking and/or self-promotion?
 How are you going to monitor website visits?

 For some people those choices will be easy.
-Pick what people around you use, what your company is paying for, what the first Google result promotes.
+Pick what people around you use.
+What your company is paying for.
+What the first Google result promotes.
 But if you care about where technology is going and see your choice as a pressure lever, then those choices can be hard.

 ## Mastodon vs Bluesky